The financiers behind NYC’s famed Boxers bar chain are looking to expand, both in location and demographics. Let’s take you inside their newest plan.

 Anyone who’s spent any time in New York knows that gay nightlife tracks parallel to the gentrification of surrounding neighborhoods.
 The Meat Packing District?
 Ancient history as a gay hangout.
 The West Village?
 Beyond Christopher Street, it’s hit or miss.
 Chelsea?
 Still gay, just not so much.
 Hell’s Kitchen is a safer bet to find LGBTQ club-goers, and then you’re looking at Brooklyn as your next destination.

-That is, unless you’re Boxers proprietor Bob Fluet and his operations and programming manager George Maestre, who just last week opened a new Boxers on the Upper East Side at 1664 3rd Ave and have another planned for Washington Heights by the end of spring this year.
+That is, unless you’re Boxers proprietor Bob Fluet and his operations and programming manager George Maestre, who just last week opened a new Boxers on the Upper East Side at 1664 3rd Ave (*Boxers Upper East Side closed in 2019 See our best gay bars article to find other gay bars worth visiting.) and have another planned for Washington Heights by the end of spring this year.

 Departing from the watering holes where gay liberation was launched, there’s nothing seedy happening anywhere on the premises.
 And unlike the cavernous warehouses where circuit parties rage ’till dawn, there’s nothing at a Boxers that couldn’t be seen on a weeknight at a Chippendale’s.